-6.2 Acceleration of Payments.
+- 6.2 Acceleration of Payments.
 If a Participant dies prior to the payment of all or a portion of his Cash Account and/or Share Account balances, the balance of any amounts payable shall be paid in a lump sum to the beneficiaries designated under Section 7 hereof.
-In addition, if a Participant's Cash Account balance is less than \$5,000 at the time for the payment specified, such amount shall be paid to the Participant in a lump sum, and if a Participant's Share Account balance is less than 200 Share Units at the time for the payment specified, such amount shall be paid to the Participant in a lump sum.

-6.3 Financial Emergency.
+In addition, if a Participant's Cash Account balance is less than \$5,000 at the time for the payment specified, such amount shall be paid to the Participant in a lump sum, and if a Participant's Share Account balance is less than 200 Share Units at the time for the payment specified, such amount shall be paid to the Participant in a lump sum. - 6.3 Financial Emergency.
 The Committee, at its sole discretion, may alter the timing or manner of payment of deferred amounts in the event that the Participant establishes, to the satisfaction of the Committee, severe financial hardship.
-In such event, the Committee may:

-- (a) provide that all, or a portion of, the amount previously deferred by the Participant immediately shall be paid in a lump sum payment, - (b) provide that all, or a portion of, the installments payable over a period of time immediately shall be paid in a lump sum, or serious illness, or other events of similar magnitude.
+In such event, the Committee may: - (a) provide that all, or a portion of, the amount previously deferred by the Participant immediately shall be paid in a lump sum payment, - (b) provide that all, or a portion of, the installments payable over a period of time immediately shall be paid in a lump sum, or - (c) provide for such other installment payment schedules as it deems appropriate under the circumstances, as long as the amount distributed shall not be in excess of that amount which is necessary for the Participant to meet the financial hardship.

+Severe financial hardship will be deemed to have occurred in the event of the Participant's impending bankruptcy, a dependent's long and serious illness, or other events of similar magnitude.
 The Committee's decision in passing on the severe financial hardship of the Participant and the manner in which, if at all, the payment of deferred amounts shall be altered or modified shall be final, conclusive, and not subject to appeal.